-Topic Clinical Practice GSP reference Apply in practice consistently high standards in the technical skills required in the investigation and management of patients and critically reflect on their performance.
-Assist and, where appropriate, perform a range of equipment management skills, e.g. preventative maintenance, fault finding and calibration.
+Торіс Clinical Practice GSP reference 2.
+Apply in practice consistently high standards in the technical skills required in the investigation and 2.1.5 management of patients and critically reflect on their performance.
+2.1.6 3.
+Assist and, where appropriate, perform a range of equipment management skills, e.g. preventative 2.2.1- maintenance, fault finding and calibration.
+2.2.4 4.
 Attend and, if appropriate, actively participate in MDT meetings.
+2.2.6- 5.
 Assist in the design, data collection, data analysis and reporting within the clinical audit cycle.
-2.1.5 2.1.6 2.2.1- 2.2.4 2.2.6- 2.2.9 4.1.10 Attitudes, values and behaviours By the end of the course, the student would be expected to demonstrate the attitudes and behaviours necessary for the role of a HCSP and will be able to: 1.
-Commit to the provision of high standards of technical clinical services, taking account of the political, social, technical, economic, organisational and professional environment, and act as a positive role model.
-2. Promote the importance of active participation of HCSPs in MDT meetings.
-3. Advocate clinical audit as a tool to evaluate and optimise clinical services and communicate ideas and aspirations.
-1.1.4 1.1.5 1.1.6 1.1.11 1.2.5 1.3.2 2.3 4.1.10
+2.2.9 4.1.10 Attitudes, By the end of the course, the student would be expected to demonstrate the attitudes and behaviours 1.1.4 values and necessary for the role of a HCSP and will be able to: 1.1.5 behaviours 1.
+Commit to the provision of high standards of technical clinical services, taking account of the political, 1.1.6 social, technical, economic, organisational and professional environment, and act as a positive role 1.1.11 model.
+1.2.5 2.
+Promote the importance of active participation of HCSPs in MDT meetings.
+1.3.2 3.
+Advocate clinical audit as a tool to evaluate and optimise clinical services and communicate ideas 2.3 and aspirations.
+4.1.10